lucyydotp/pronouns3/docs/topics/Boring-nerdy-grammar-stuff.md

 # Boring nerdy grammar stuff

-Time for a high school English lesson :D
+Time for an English lesson :D

 ProNouns is much more useful if you understand what it's actually doing.
 This page aims to cover everything grammatical that you need to know, starting with the absolute basics and building up.